palash-cj/Intern-Training/README.md

 -> This folder contains all the files of code executions that were implemented during training period of internship.

--> It has date wise folders which contains the files related to that day implmentations.
+-> It has date wise folders which contains the files related to that day implementations.

 -> So far, training period basically includes the learnings on:
 1. Javascript Basics